Non-Degree Seeking Students

-Special students should possess the requisite academic background for college-level work.
+Special students should have the academic background for college-level work.
 A maximum of 15 credit hours may be accumulated as a special student unless the Office of Admissions makes an exception based on individual circumstances.

 If a special student later applies to be a degree seeking student he or she must complete the application process for general or transfer admission, whichever is applicable.

-To obtain permission to enroll as a special student or a non-degree student, applicants contact the Student Solutions Office, at 304-357-4947, or email@example.com.
+To obtain permission to enroll as a special student or a non-degree student, applicants should contact the Student Solutions Office at 304-357-4947, or firstname.lastname@example.org.